HamedAzaddana/postBlogSafar/README.md

 composer install
 ```
 and
-set configs in .env file and create init database.
+set configs in .env and .env.test files and create their init database.

 # Step 2
  Run the file: